How Crystalline is Low-Density Amorphous Ice?: Introduction

-The name of LDA originates from the fact that its density of 0.94 g cm$^{-3}$ is lower than the 1 g cm$^{-3}$ of liquid water, and because it appears to be an amorphous solid according to diffraction studies\cite{Mishima1984Nature}.
+The name of LDA originates from the fact that its density of 0.94 g cm$^{-3}$ is lower than the 1 g cm$^{-3}$ of liquid water, and because it appears to be an amorphous solid according to diffraction studies \cite{Mishima1984Nature}.
 However, despite the importance of LDA, there is ambiguity with respect to its structural nature with some studies pointing towards a more ``crystal-like'' nature than a purely glassy state \cite{Li1997inelastic, Tse1999, Schober2000, Andersson2002thermal, Geil2004rsc, Andersson2005, Andersson2007dielectric, Tse2008xray, Elsaesser2010}.
-Multiple experimental avenues for creating LDA have been discovered: (i) low-temperature deposition of water vapour \cite{Burton1935, Burton1935Nature, JenniskensBlake1994}; (ii) hyper-quenching of micron-sized water droplets \cite{Bruggeller1980, Mayer1982, Mayer1985}; (iii) decompression or heating high-density amorphous ice (HDA) \cite{Mishima1984Nature, Mishima1985Nature}; (iv) high-energy irradiation of crystalline ice \cite{Kouchi1990, Baratta1991, Leto2003}; and (v) heating ice VII or VIII at ambient pressure \cite{Klug1989, Klotz1999}.
-Experimentally, LDA is identified on the basis of broad features in diffraction.
-However, discerning the exact structural nature of LDA from diffraction patterns is problematic.
+Multiple experimental avenues for creating LDA have been discovered \cite{Burton1935, Burton1935Nature, JenniskensBlake1994,Bruggeller1980, Mayer1982, Mayer1985,Bruggeller1980, Mayer1982, Mayer1985,Mishima1984Nature, Mishima1985Nature, Kouchi1990, Baratta1991, Leto2003, Klug1989, Klotz1999}.
+And it is identified on the basis of broad features in diffraction.
+However, discerning the exact local structural nature of LDA from diffraction patterns is problematic.
 Amann-Winkel et al. distinguished three scenarios which are of interest for diffraction patterns of amorphous ice: a purely amorphous material, grains of crystalline ice embedded in an amorphous matrix, and a completely polycrystalline material \cite{Amann2016}.
-The structural nature of LDA is further complicated by subtle differences that can be exhibited by samples depending on their preparation route (e.g. LDA-I, LDA-II and LDA(ice VIII)\cite{Winkel2009LDA2, shephard2016LDAVIII}).
+The structural nature of LDA is further complicated by subtle differences that can be exhibited by samples depending on their preparation route (for example, LDA-I, LDA-II and LDA(ice VIII) \cite{Winkel2009LDA2, shephard2016LDAVIII}).
+Using neutron and X-ray diffraction respectively, Finney et al. and Mariedahl et al. found the first coordination shell of LDA is similar to hexagonal ice \cite{finney2002structures, Mariedahl2018x}; however, at longer ranges the similarity drops.
+It remains unclear what structural model of LDA can best explain this.